Virginia county's latest blow-up is parental rights after Christian student placed in tiny room

 The family left California "to get away from the liberals," he said – stopping off first in Utah but then moving to Virginia for work.

 "We thought we had escaped the insanity," he said.
 "And that's what we want to get away from.
-What's this liberal craziness?
+What's with this liberal craziness?
 We're right back in the middle of it."

 CLICK HERE TO GET THE FOX NEWS APP